 Fire & Smoke Damage

 Fire and smoke damage can be very expensive and emotionally crippling.
-It can shut down a business, displace all the residents living in a condominium complex, or leave a family homeless.
-If all the fire and smoke damage is not accounted for and then properly remediated, its effects can linger on for years.
+It can shut down a business, displace all the residents of a condominium complex, or leave a family homeless.
+If all the fire and smoke damage is not accounted for and properly remediated, its effects can linger on for years.

 Fire Damage